• Skip to primary navigation

 Delicious Shrimp Scampi for Two (or a Crowd)

-Published: Nov 21, 2021 · Modified: Oct 16, 2022 by Kelly · This post may contain affiliate links · 1 Comment
+Modified: Feb 5, 2026 by Kelly Leding · This post may contain affiliate links · 1 Comment

-This is the best shrimp scampi recipe and it's ready in just under 15 minutes!
+This is the best shrimp scampi recipe, and it's ready in just under 15 minutes!
 Tender sweet shrimp covered in a buttery, garlicky blanket of Parmigiano-Reggiano cheese, scallions, parsley, and a hint of red pepper flakes -- Seafood perfection on a plate.

 This shrimp recipe is not only a house favorite, but it's perfect for busy weeknight dinners and special occasions alike.
 Just be sure you've got a side of warm, crusty Italian or French bread handy because it's impossible to stop sopping up all the buttery, garlicky scampi sauce.